 NTT Group’s growth in its global business may be lower than anticipated.

-In consideration of these risks, and in order to deliver consistent growth of its overseas business operations, NTT Group has worked on restructuring its global business.
+In consideration of these risks, and in order to deliver consistent growth of its global business operations, NTT Group has worked on restructuring its global business.
 NTT Group established a global holding company under its umbrella, and will strengthen its global business promotional structure by formulating strategies quickly by embracing and integrating the diverse talents, skills and management expertise in global markets of its personnel in each of its group companies and by establishing a global operating company under the umbrella of a global holding company.
 Moreover, NTT Group will strengthen its sales force and marketing efforts, such as by expanding its global accounts and further promoting its up-selling and cross-selling efforts, in addition to further strengthening its global business promotional structure and strengthening its services and products.
-In addition, stringent cost-efficiency initiatives are also underway in each of the Group’s companies to, among other things, strengthen and improve the efficiency of services and operations, and reduce costs and improve income by strengthening collaboration on deliveries across NTT Group.
+In addition, stringent costefficiency initiatives are also underway in each of the Group’s companies to, among other things, strengthen and improve the efficiency of services and operations, and reduce costs and improve income by strengthening collaboration on deliveries across NTT Group.
 NTT Group also monitors the progress of these initiatives on a regular basis and responds to any related developments promptly when the need arises.

 NTT Group may not achieve anticipated cost savings.